google/closure-templates/documentation/dev/externs.md

 *   Custom date or number formatting
 *   Complex math functions
 *   Date calculations
-*   Sorting or aggregating datastructures
+*   Sorting or aggregating data structures
 *   ...

 All of the above are difficult or impossible to implement in a plain template.